go-outside-labs/decentralized-protocols-research/consensus_protocols/README.md

 <br>

 * rollups move computation (and state storage) off-chain, but keep some data per tx on-chain, using compression tricks to replace data with computation whereve possible (but scalability is still limited by the data bandwidth of the underlying blockchain).

 <br>

 <img width="589" src="https://user-images.githubusercontent.com/1130416/234379326-901ed83c-4bc5-4c97-bad8-3b9d96dfb1b7.png">

+* zk-rollups write transactions to ethereum as calldata, using compression techniques to reduce transaction data.